VBIndex/py_vb_toolbox/README.md

 https://github.com/VBIndex/py_vb_toolbox.

 optional arguments:
-  -h, --help            show this help message and exit -j N, --jobs N        Maximum number of jobs to be used.
-If abscent, one job
+  -h, --help            Show this help message and exit.
+  -j N, --jobs N        Maximum number of jobs to be used.
+If absent, one job
-                        per CPU will be spawned
+                        per CPU will be spawned.
-  -n norm, --norm norm  Laplacian normalization to be used.
+  -n norm, --norm norm  Laplacian normalization to be employed.
 Possibilities are
                         "geig", "unnorm", "rw" and "sym".
 Defaults to geig.
-  -fb, --full-brain     Calculate full brain feature gradient analyses.
+  -fb, --full-brain     Calculate full brain feature gradient analysis.
-  -hy, --hybrid         Calculate VB index with hybrid approach.
+  -hy, --hybrid         Calculate searchlight VB index with hybrid approach.
   -vm file, --volmask file
-                        Nifti file containing the whole brain mask in volumetric space.
-This flag must be set if computing hybrid VB
+                        Nifti file containing a full brain mask in volumetric space.
+This flag must be set if computing hybrid VB.
-  -m file, --mask file  File containing the labels to identify the cortex,
+  -m file, --mask file  File storing the labels to identify the cortex,
                         rather than the medial brain structures.
-This flag must be set for normal analyses and full brain analyses.
+This flag must be set for searchlight and full brain analyses.
   -c file, --clusters file
-                        File containing the surface clusters.
-Cluster with index 0 are expected to denote the medial brain structures and will be ignored.
+                        File specifying the surface clusters.
+The cluster with index 0 is expected to denote the medial brain structures and will be ignored.

 required named arguments:
   -s file, --surface file
-                        File containing the surface mesh -d file, --data file  File containing the data over the surface -o file, --output file
+                        File containing the surface mesh.
+  -d file, --data file  File containing the data over the surface (or volume, in the case of the hybrid approach).
+  -o file, --output file
                         Base name for the output files

 authors:

-Lucas da Costa Campos (lqccampos (at) gmail.com) and Claude J Bajada (claude.bajada (at) um.edu.mt).
+The VB Index Team (See Contributors Section in the main README)

+references:

+Bajada, C. J., Campos, L. Q. C., Caspers, S., Muscat, R., Parker, G. J., Ralph, M. A. L., ... & Trujillo-Barreto, N. J. (2020).
+A tutorial and tool for exploring feature similarity gradients with MRI data.
+NeuroImage, 221, 117140.
+Ciantar, K. G., Farrugia, C., Scerri, K., Xu, T., & Bajada, C. J. (2020).
+Geometric effects of volume-to-surface mapping of fMRI data. bioRxiv.

 copyright: